 For many families, this is a question getting new answers today because of changing family dynamics and the growing number of aging parents or family members.
 Long gone are the days when it could be assumed that managing family finances defaulted to “the man of the house.”
 At the same time, the Sandwich Generation is coming to terms with their aging parents and family members who need caregivers to help with many aspects of their lives, including managing their finances.
 Managing the family's investments is increasingly shifting to the one who is most likely to schedule the medical appointments, get the kids to school, and be the caregiver for aging parents: the working Mom.

 The job is getting more complex.
-More American families than ever have stock market investments, mutual funds, 401k's, college funds and recent or pending inheritances to consider.
-The majority still handle this work without outside help, but we're seeing more people who are wondering if they're making the best choices with their family money.
+Today the majority of American families have stock market investments, either in an individual stock, a stock mutual fund, or in a self-directed 401(k) or IRA as well as college funds and recent or pending inheritances to consider.
+Plus, the introduction of personal financial apps and software makes it easier than ever for nearly anyone to start investing in the stock market.
+The rise in the number of adult children who have become caregivers for their aging parents adds a new level of complexity to “family” finances when the caregivers are expected to manage their parent’s finances, among other caregiving needs, alongside their own.
+The majority still try to handle this work without outside help, but we're seeing more people who are wondering if they're making the best choices with their family money and grappling with how to balance their own lives and finances, in addition to those they are caring for.
 Families are changing, and they're changing the way they do business.

 This woman was in her high earning years with 18 years to go before she planned to retire.
 She had two children headed for college.
 Yet she was holding some quite conservative investments that had likely been appropriate for her father in his later years but not for her.
 She and her broker had not discussed her investment objectives or her tolerance for risk.